getodk/docs/docs/central-install-digital-ocean.rst

 Central users will be able to change their display name shown in Central and to choose a different name from what is shown in the identity provider.
 However, because Central identifies users by their email address, most users will not be allowed to change their email address.
 Only a Central Administrator will be able to change the email address associated with a Central account.
 That will be necessary if a user's email address changes in the identity provider.
 In that case, an Administrator will need to manually change the user's email address in Central to match their new address in the identity provider.

 If a Central Administrator changes their own email address to one that does not match the identity provider, they may lose access to Central.
-If they are the only Administrator, they will need to disable SSO, set a password :ref:`by command line <central-command-line-user-set-password>`, log in, fix their email address, then re-enable SSO.
+If they are the only Administrator, they will need to use :ref:`the command line <central-command-line-user-set-password>` to create a new Central Administrator that they do have access to.

 Logout is not centralized, which means that when a user logs out of Central, that will not log them out of the identity provider.
 Conversely, when a user logs out of the identity provider, that will not log them out of Central.
 If a user logs out of Central, then goes to log back in, they may find that login is nearly instantaneous if they are still logged into the identity provider.
 That is, they may find that they are not required to log into the identity provider again in order to log into Central.